This page will discuss containers and container images, as well as their use in operations and solution development.

 The kubelet performs image pulls sequentially for every found credential.
 This

-If now a container specifies an image my-registry.io/images/subpath/my-image
+If now a container specifies an image my-registry.example/images/subpath/my-image

-to be pulled, then the kubelet will try to download them from both
+to be pulled, then the kubelet will try to download it using both authentication

 Pre-pulled images